mindswim/uni-info-sys/docs/09_API_Expansion_Plan.md

 **Goal**: Add documentation and tests for `CourseSection` and `Enrollment` API endpoints.

 **Implementation Steps**:
+1.  **Add Resource Schemas**: Add `#[OA\Schema]` annotations to `CourseSectionResource.php` and `EnrollmentResource.php`.
-1.  **Annotate Controllers**: Add full OpenAPI annotations to `Api/V1/CourseSectionController.php` and `Api/V1/EnrollmentController.php`.
+2.  **Annotate Controllers**: Add full OpenAPI annotations to `Api/V1/CourseSectionController.php` and `Api/V1/EnrollmentController.php`.
 These are complex controllers, so pay special attention to documenting the extensive filtering capabilities.
-2.  **Create/Enhance Tests**: Create or improve `Api/V1/CourseSectionApiTest.php` and review the existing `Api/V1/EnrollmentApiTest.php` to ensure it covers all documented functionality.
+3.  **Create/Enhance Tests**: Create or improve `Api/V1/CourseSectionApiTest.php` and review the existing `Api/V1/EnrollmentApiTest.php` to ensure it covers all documented functionality.

 **Testing & Verification**:
 1.  **Run Tests & Verify Docs**: Run tests, regenerate documentation, and verify the "Course Section" and "Enrollment" sections in the Swagger UI.